dleslie/physicsfs-egg/README.md

  *  D:\\mygamescdromdatafiles
  *  C:\\mygame\\installeddatafiles.zip

-Then a call to physfs#openRead("textfiles/myfile.txt") (note the directory separator, lack of drive letter, and lack of dir separator at the start of the string; this is platform-independent notation) will check for
+Then a call to (openRead "textfiles/myfile.txt") (note the directory separator, lack of drive letter, and lack of dir separator at the start of the string; this is platform-independent notation) will check for

  *  C:\\mygame\\textfiles\\myfile.txt, then
  *  C:\\mygame\\myuserfiles\\textfiles\\myfile.txt, then